 Based in Philadelphia, it was founded in 1999 by award-winning filmmaker Michael Dennis (a.k.a.
 Mike D.), a graduate of both NYU Film School and The American Film Institute in Los Angeles.

 In addition to writing, producing and directing, Mike curates and hosts a monthly screening series at International House called REELBLACK PRESENTS, which promotes “discoveries and rediscoveries in African-American film.
-DINNER AND A MOVIE is a more intimate event tat takes place at Cafe Mills; MOVIE MEETUPS are designed to show financial support to targeted films.
+SECOND FRIDAYS at the United Bank Bulding in West Philly, MOVIE MEETUPS are designed to show financial support to targeted films.
+Reelblack is a founding partner in ARRAY, the film distribution collective founded by award-winning filmaker AVA DUVERNAY.
 For more info, visit www.reelblack.com

-Reelblack Presents is sponsored by ROLLING OUT URBANSTYLE WEEKLY, WURD-900AM RADIO, THE PHILADELPHIA SUNDAY SUN and INTERNATIONAL HOUSE.
+Reelblack Presents is sponsored by WURD-900AM RADIO, THE PHILADELPHIA SUNDAY SUN and THE AFRICAN-AMERICAN MUSEUM IN PHILADELPHIA.

 MEMBERSHIP HAS ITS PRIVILEGES